overlay-market/OIPs/notes/note-8.md

 ![Image of Lambda Norm v Stable Plot](../assets/oip-1/twap_lag_lambda_norm_v_stable.png)

-At negative EV for the scalp trade above 2% of the open interest cap as our target for \\( Q_0 \\) (\\( q = 0.02 \\)), there's a ~25x difference between required \\( \lambda \\) values for log-normal and log-stable fits.
+At negative EV for the scalp position above 2% of the open interest cap as our target for \\( Q_0 \\) (\\( q = 0.02 \\)), there's a ~25x difference between required \\( \lambda \\) values for log-normal and log-stable fits.
 Meaning, slippage needs to be 25x worse for the log-stable fit to accurately reflect the negative EV condition we want.

 ## Spot Manipulation

 Uniswap offers the TWAP as a method for offering a [manipulation-resistant on-chain oracle](https://uniswap.org/whitepaper-v3.pdf).
 There are two scenarios to be wary of with our bid-ask approach:

-1. Spot jumps and a trader manipulates the pool back to the original price to minimize the spread and effectively obtain the scalp profit.
+1. Spot jumps and a user manipulates the pool back to the original price to minimize the spread and effectively obtain the scalp profit.

-2. Over several blocks, a trader swaps through a spot feed we support into OVL and uses the proceeds to immediately enter trades on the feed's associated Overlay market, before the shorter TWAP can catch up to the spot move.
+2. Over several blocks, a user swaps through a spot feed we support into OVL and uses the proceeds to immediately enter positions on the feed's associated Overlay market, before the shorter TWAP can catch up to the spot move.

 For the first scenario, the cost of manipulation is limited to the amount spot *actually* jumps within \\( \nu \\) blocks.
 Once a real jump occurs, the attacker suppresses the price back to the lagging TWAP value over the following \\( \nu \\) blocks, as they know the scalp will be profitable over the next \\( \Delta \\) blocks once the attack is over, spot recalibrates to the jump, and they've locked in their entry for the scalp.